 If you are traveling or find yourself in an unknown area, pay close attention to where you are going.
 If you notice the quality of the buildings and neighborhoods around you decaying (vacant and boarded up buildings, lack of high-end commercial, preponderance of pawn shops and check-cashing business, overt security features like barred windows, gates, fences topped with barb or razor wire, etc.) turn around and find another way.
 Be ultra-vigilant if entering an area like that on foot.

-Humans have threatened other humans since before history was, and while robberies, muggings and murders seem to come out of nowhere without warning, nothing could be further from the truth.
+Humans have threatened other humans since before history was, and while robberies, and muggings seem to come out of nowhere without warning, nothing could be further from the truth.